-The Child Welfare PAC has a strong team of 100+ engaged volunteers working on about ten projects.
+The Child Welfare PAC has a strong team of hundreds of engaged volunteers working on about ten projects.
 Half have direct lived experience in the foster care system; half are allies.
-We range across Canada and come from a variety of sectors including: academia, research, consulting, business, medicine, advocacy, the arts, law, and politics.
-Our diverse team is also active within sub-communities to which they belong.
-This includes newcomers, LGTBQ+, Indigenous peoples, people with disability challenges, Francophone, and a range of ethnicities and ages - all with in care experience.
+We span across Canada and come from a variety of sectors including: academia, research, consulting, business, medicine, advocacy, the arts, law, and politics.
+Our diverse team also represents various communities including: newcomers, LGTBQ+, Indigenous peoples, people with accessibility challenges, Francophone, and a range of ethnicities and ages - all with in care experience.

 "Since the beginning, I knew the Child Welfare PAC was an innovative results-based organization.
 Aside from the benchmark work they do for improving the lives of those raised by the government, I am immensely impressed with their disciplined focus on political change and accountability at the root of child protection issues.
 Too many advocacy organizations become caught in the weeds and struggle to affect systemic change.
 The CWPAC simply gets the job done."

 --Rod Jackson, Former Member of Provincial Parliament

 "I volunteer as the Communications Director for the Child Welfare PAC.
 I met our Founder while filming NEXT OF KIN.
 All of my films feature individuals touched by the system because I believe children in care are society’s most vulnerable."